Inteque/RobloxMassUnfollow/README.md

 # RobloxMassUnfollow
-Simple JavaScript code to unfollow 100 people at once.
+Simple JavaScript code to unfollow for 100 people for you automatically.

 # Okay, but how do I use it?
 1. Go to the Roblox site